beefyfinance/beefy-api/readme.md

 #### **/apy**

 The main endpoint used by the frontend.
 It returns the APY of all the vaults in the following format.
-This is the legacy format.
-A new endpoint is being created at **/apy/breakdown** with a staggered migration.

 ```
 {